delabrov/JWSToolKit/docs/installation.rst

 This section provides instructions on how to install JWSToolKit.

-The first step before installing JWSToolKit on your machine is to make sure you have created a python environment separate from your Python system.
-By installing JWSToolKit, dependencies will be installed that can break and modify your existing system dependencies.
+The first step before installing *JWSToolKit* on your machine is to make sure you have created a python environment separate from your Python system.
+By installing *JWSToolKit*, dependencies will be installed that can break and modify your existing system dependencies.

 Requirements
 ^^^^^^^^^^^^^

-Before installing JWSToolKit, you should have the following dependencies installed on your machine:
+Before installing *JWSToolKit*, you should have the following dependencies installed on your machine:

 * numpy - For mathematical processing
 * matplotlib - For data visualisation